FAQs

 How many people are experiencing homelessness in Connecticut?

 Over the course of each year, thousands of people in Connecticut experience an episode of homelessness.
 In Connecticut, we rely on two important methods for measuring the population that experiences homelessness.
-First is the annual “Point-In-Time Count,” organized by the Connecticut Coalition to End Homelessness (CCEH) and required for federal funding through the US Department of Housing and Urban Development (HUD).
-Each winter, staff and volunteers across the state go out into the cold on one night and perform a head-count of all individuals who are experiencing homelessness on that night.
-In January 2021, the Connecticut count identified 2,594 individuals, a 10.7% decrease from 2020 and a 42% decrease since 2007.
+First is the annual “Point-In-Time Count,” required for federal funding through the US Department of Housing and Urban Development (HUD).
+Each winter, this head-count of all individuals who are experiencing homelessness is performed on one night in January.
+In 2022 the Connecticut count held on January 25 identified 2,930 individuals, a 13% increase from 2021.
 The second tool for measuring this population is known as the Homeless Management Information System (HMIS), a database used by homelessness service providers like Columbus House across the state.
 HMIS allows service providers to track and share information.
 Additionally, Connecticut now has a registry of all households experiencing homelessness on the state’s Coordinated Access Networks’ waitlist for housing called the By Name List (BNL) which is published weekly.
 This data, along with many other useful tools and dashboards developed for providers to understand the scope, roots, and solutions to homelessness, can be found at www.ctcandata.org.
 These innovative tools were developed in partnership with Opening Doors of Fairfield County, Connecticut Coalition to End Homelessness, Supportive Housing Works, Connecticut DOH, Partnership for Strong Communities, and Columbus House.
-As of April 14, 2022, there were 2,937 people (includes adults, youth, and children) on the weekly BNL in Connecticut.
+As of April 18, 2023, there were 3,245 people (includes adults, youth, and children) on the weekly BNL in Connecticut.
 Sadly, despite all of these valuable resources, there are still countless people who slip under the radar and are not tracked each year.

 Who is experiencing homelessness in Connecticut?